LA police open ‘Homicide Library’ to help solve cold cases

 Despite advances in DNA and technology, “those murder books have not changed,” he said.
 “This will allow us to change that.”

-The LAPD now prepares the files _ such as organizing the records and removing stapes and paperclips _ for the FBI to scan in Virginia.
+The LAPD now prepares the files _ such as organizing the records and removing staples and paperclips _ for the FBI to scan in Virginia.
 Five LAPD personnel ship 90 to 200 cases to the FBI three or four times a year, Chavez said.

 Paul Delacourt, the FBI’s assistant director in charge in Los Angeles, said the two agencies noticed an “increasing need” to centralize homicide records before the project began.